 Memories and local music related stories from around the area.

-Portsmouth Music Experience Radio will begin broadcasting online in May 2015.
+Portsmouth Music Experience Radio will begin broadcasting online soon.

 The visitors book in the 1960s Gallery has many interesting entries; the most common word written is ‘memories’.
 Here John Mayall is looking through the comments in the visitors book.